devJudah/F21GA-Kitchen-Scene/Animation/Readme.md

 <img src="ReadmeImages/screenshots_n/toaster_sequencer_1.png" alt="Toaster Sequencer" width="1000"/>

 The toaster lever and toast are first moved down.
 Then after some time the toast and lever are moved back up, with the toast popping further out of the toaster.
+Initially, the idea was to pop the toast out and have physics activate to allow it to fall in a natural way.
+However, in Unreal Engine 5.3, there is a bug that does not allow for physics to be turned off and on in the Sequencer ([Unreal Engine Issues](https://issues.unrealengine.com/issue/UE-195506)), and so the falling animation was also done through Sequencer key frames.

-More key frames were added for the rotation of the toast and moving it back down into the toaster.
+Key frames were added for the rotation of the toast and moving it back down into the toaster.

 Camera movement and focus is done in a similar way, using Sequencer.